Finishing Out Small Boats

 Creating neat woodwork and joinerwork.

-The course is designed to be a follow-up to all of John’s glued lapstrake hull building classes and very useful to anyone completing a small boat.
+The course is designed to be a follow-up to some of our plywood/epoxy hull building classes and very useful to anyone completing a small boat.
 Many of the skills and techniques you acquire can be transferred to big boats as well.
 Your instructor will start the week describing how to organize a project as complicated as a boat.
 Students will learn how to work from boat plans, drawings, or the lofting board.
-John will explain the versatility of various types of patterns and show you how to make them, as well as, how to use them.
-He will also show you his special method of shaping complicated pieces, using routers with the patterns, that allow one to make accurate, duplicate parts easily and safely.
+John will explain the versatility of various types of patterns and show you how to make them, as well as how to use them.

-You’ll learn about making curved parts such as a laminated outer stem and steambent floorboard frames.
+You’ll learn about making curved parts such as a laminated outer stem and steam-bent floorboard frames.
 John will demonstrate methods for measuring and layout in the hull to accurately position interior parts and pieces.
-He’ll also explain how to accurately scribe and fit parts such as the breasthook, quarter knees, bulkheads, half frames, floorboards, mast steps, and daggerboard trunks.
-And you’ll learn how and where to use epoxy and other glues, sealers and bedding compound; and to become familiar with woodworking in three dimensions with no right angles in sight.
+He’ll also explain how to accurately scribe and fit parts such as the breasthook, quarter knees, and bulkheads.
+And you’ll learn how to use epoxy and other glues and bedding compound; and to become familiar with woodworking in three dimensions with no right angles in sight.